-- Insurance Council of Texas.
+- Risk and Uncertainty Management Center .
 “Communicable Disease Exclusions: Maintaining Stability in Property Casualty Insurance Markets Amid a Global Pandemic – Co-authored by Dr. Robert Hartwig and APCIA.”
-Accessed November 11, 2020.
+Accessed May 9, 2023.

 - Insurance Information Institute.
 “Securing Your Home Against Burglary.”
 Accessed November 11, 2020.